iwinoto/watsonx-data-demo/Demo script.md

           event.data_point AS data_point,
           device.owner AS device_owner,
           device.status AS device_status
-        FROM demo.demo.events AS event,
+        FROM pgcatalog.demo.events AS event,
-          hive_data.devices2.device_registry2 AS device
+          demo_data.devices.device_registry AS device
         WHERE event.source_id = device.id
           AND device.id = 'vcu-0010'
         ORDER BY event.timestamp;